ozkanali357/AILabsProject/Documentation/ImplementDoc.md

 ## General Structure of the Program

-The project is separated into several files, each responsible for different aspects of the RSA encryption and decryption process:

-- KeyGen.py file generates public and private keys using large prime numbers.
-- PrimeGen.py file includes functions for generating large prime numbers using the Sieve of Eratosthenes and the Miller-Rabin Primality Test.
+- The primegen.py file has functions for making large prime numbers with the Sieve of Eratosthenes and the Miller-Rabin Primality Test.
+- The keygen.py file makes public and private keys with large prime numbers.
-- Cription.py file includes functions for encryption and decryption of messages using RSA.
+- The cription.py file includes functions for encryption and decryption of messages using RSA.
-- CLInterface.py file offers a command line interface for key generation, encryption, and decryption.
+- The clinterface.py file gices a command line interface for key generation, encryption, and decryption.
-- GUInterface.py file provides a graphical user interface for key generation, encryption, and decryption.
+- The guinterface.py program provides a graphical user interface for key generation, encryption, and decryption.

 ## Time and Space Complexities

-### KeyGen.py
+### keygen.py
-- Time Complexity: $O(\n^3)$ for key generation, where n is the number of bits.
+- Time Complexity: \(O(n^3)\) for key generation, where \(n\) is the number of bits.
-- Space Complexity: $O(n)$.
+- Space Complexity: \(O(n)\).

-### PrimeGen.py
+### primegen.py
 - Sieve of Eratosthenes:
-  - Time Complexity: $O(n \log \log n)$.
+- Time Complexity: \(O(n \log \log n)\).
-  - Space Complexity: $O(n)$.
+- Space Complexity: \(O(n)\).
 - Miller-Rabin Primality Test:
-  - Time Complexity: $O(k \\cdot \\log^3 n)$, where $k$ is the number of iterations.
+- Time Complexity: \(O(k \cdot \log^3 n)\), \(k\) is the number of iterations.
-  - Space Complexity: $O(\\log n)$.
+- Space Complexity: \(O(\log n)\).

-### Cription.py
+### cription.py
 - Modular Exponentiation:
-- Time Complexity: $O(\log n)$.
+- Time Complexity: \(O(\log n)\).
- - Space Complexity: $O(\log n)$.
+- Space Complexity: \(O(\log n)\).

 ## Performance and Big O Analysis Comparison

-Efficiency in the RSA algorithm depends significantly on prime number generation and modular exponentiation.
-While the Sieve of Eratosthenes is an efficient method of generating small primes, large primes can be generated with high accuracy by using the Miller-Rabin test.
-Moreover, modular exponentiation ensures efficient encryption and decryption operations.
+Efficiency of the RSA algorithm relies heavily on prime number generation and modular exponentiation.
+Although the Sieve of Eratosthenes is an effective way to generate small primes, large primes can be found to a very high precision using the Miller-Rabin test.
+Modular exponentiation also provides effective encryption and decryption methods.

-## Potential Shortcomings and Suggested Improvements
+## Possible Weaknesses and Recommended Improvements

-### Shortcomings
+### Weaknesses
-1. Efficiency: There is room for improvement in the efficiency of a number of iterations for the Miller-Rabin test.
+- I believe the number of iterations for the Miller-Rabin test can be optimized for better performance.
-2. Error Handling: Even though error handling is done, edge cases may be missed out.
-3. UI: The GUI can be made more user-friendly.
+- I have provided error handling in the code but might have missed some edge cases.
+- I can make the GUI more intuitive.

-### Further Improvements
+### Future Improvements
-1. Parallel Processing: Do parallel processing for generating prime numbers so that the performance will increase.
+- I can use parallel processing to generate prime numbers for better performance.
-2. Improved Error Handling: Increase the error handling to cater for more edge cases.
+- I can enhance error handling for more edge cases.
-3. User Interface Improvements: A better graphical user interface, easier to work with, and more features.
+- I can create a more intuitive graphical user interface with more features.

-## Utilized Advanced Language Models
+## Used Advanced Language Models

-GitHub Copilot helped explain confusing areas to me in the topic and to decode errors in the code for this assignment.
+I utilized GitHub Copilot to help make confusing parts of the subject more understandable and decipher code errors.

 ## References